Superstar (2008 Hindi film)

 Superstar is a 2008 Indian drama film directed by Rohit Jugraj, starring Kunal Khemu in a double-role, opposite Tulip Joshi.

 Plot

 Superstar is based on the reality of the entertainment field.
 Life's essentially about choices.
-Kunal Mehra (Kunal Khemu) defines the youth of today — he dares: Dares to dream of making it big in Bollywood one day.
+Kunal Mehra defines the youth of today — he dares: Dares to dream of making it big in Bollywood one day.
 Kunal wears the tag of a Bollywood struggler lightly, as he knows it is only a matter of time before he makes it into the big league.
 Until life decides to play a prank on him.
-The entry of the rich, debonair, Karan (Khemu), in Bollywood as well as his life, crushes all of Kunal's dreams.
+The entry of the rich, debonair, Karan, in Bollywood as well as his life, crushes all of Kunal's dreams.
 And suddenly the struggler is transformed into a superstar.
 Public adulation and unwavering media attention, he receives it all.
-What will Kunal choose at the moment of reckoning?
-Truth or dare?